Participants in Operation Enduring Freedom: Germany

 In 2002, Germany had 2,560 personnel in the region.
 The German Navy has had three Frigates, one Fast Patrol Boat Group (five units) and four supply ships operating out of Djibouti, in the Gulf of Aden.
 A German Airbus A310 aircraft was on alert in Germany for use as a medevac platform.
 German forces have since supported the ISAF mission.

 Although nominally under OEF command, the KSK worked under ISAF command since 2005, carrying out numerous operations in the vicinity of the German deployment in Kabul, including a successful raid on an al-Qaeda safehouse for suicide bombers in October 2006.
 GSG9 is also deployed to the Kabul area, providing specialist close protection to German officials and facilities.
 KSK operators have commented in the German media about the restrictions placed on them by their national caveats and stated that a preference for working directly for the Americans as part of OEF-A as they had done as part of Task Force K-Bar.

 Greece

-Greek naval vessels have supported the ISAF since 2002.
+Greek naval vessels supported the ISAF from 2002 to its end in 2021.